swiftbiosciences/16S-SNAPP-py3/README.md

-﻿16S SNAP-APP is an analysis workflow to be run on Linux/Mac command line interface (CLI) for 16S amplicon sequences from Swift 16S panel.
+﻿16S SNAPP is an analysis workflow to be run on Linux/Mac command line interface (CLI) for 16S amplicon sequences from Swift 16S panel.
 It generates taxonomic composition tables at and above genus ranks from multiple demultiplexed fastq files.

-16S SNAP-APP's approach is to associate sequence reads derived from multiple amplicon regions to their most probable sequences of origin, i.e. the assumed templates.
+16S SNAPP's approach is to associate sequence reads derived from multiple amplicon regions to their most probable sequences of origin, i.e. the assumed templates.
 This is done through database search (blastn) for high identity matches among reference sequences followd by intersecting aligned reads on the